lorne-luo/tennis_calculator/README.md

 # Tennis Calculator

+This project could parse tennis score history file and provided query for match result and player statistics.

 ## Requirements
-To make it convenient to run and test, this works is finished within all Python built-in packages, so none extra packages needed.
+To make it convenient to run and test, this project only used built-in library, so none extra packages needed.

 The Python version should be 3.6 or above due to used [f-string formatting](https://docs.python.org/3/reference/lexical_analysis.html#f-strings) which is a new feature from Python 3.6.
 - Python 3.6 or above